-Dean A. Stoecker is chairman, chief executive officer and founding partner of Alteryx, a leading software developer and a pioneer of agile business intelligence technology with analytics.
-Prior to Alteryx, Dean led business development efforts for Integration Technologies, a systems integrator, where he helped develop technology that automated the selection of cellular tower locations for several of the company’s telecommunications customers, including AT&T Wireless Services.
-He also helped to develop the first geo-coding engine tied to Experian’s real estate mainframe system, and he built a sophisticated flood certificate engine for a leading insurer.
-Dean also served as vice president of sales at Strategic Mapping, and various sales and strategic roles at Donnelly Marketing Information Services.
+Dean A. Stoecker is chairman, CEO and founding partner of Alteryx, a leading software developer and a pioneer of agile business intelligence technology with analytics.
+Prior to Alteryx, Dean led business development efforts for Integration Technologies, a systems integrator, where he helped develop technology that automated the selection of cellular tower locations for telecommunications clients like AT&T. He also helped develop the first geo-coding engine tied to Experian’s real estate mainframe system, and he built a sophisticated flood certificate engine for a leading insurer.
+Dean also served as Vice President of sales at Strategic Mapping, and in various sales and strategic roles at Donnelly Marketing Information Services.

 Sramana: Dean, let’s start at the beginning of your personal story.
 What is the context for your entrepreneurial journey?
 Where are you from?

 Dean Stoecker: I grew up in a family business in Colorado.
 I would sit around the table every day and hear about the trials and excitements of owning a business.
 I went to school at the University of Colorado.
 I had the opportunity to travel the world through a program called Semester at Sea.
 That was where I got the idea that I wanted to have my own business.
 After I graduated, I moved to California and got involved in the information business.